| Links related to Utilityradio: |

 Nowadays there are not much actual books or databases on the market.
-Just 2 books and 1 database still do exist, the others seems to have disappeared.
+Only a few still do exist, the others seems to have disappeared.
 My recommendation would be still

-now edited by Michael Marten.
-Not only because I have compiled
+Michael Marten.
+Not only because I have compiled several editions

-several editions of this book in years before and traces of my
+of this book in years before and traces of my work are still

-work are still included but also because I know of the general
+included but also because I know of the general attempt of the

 Yes, there are a few pages with clips from utility stations on the web.
 An excellent overview (and in-depth